Updated for 2026 OBBBA — No Tax on OT & Tips

 2026 US Take-Home Pay Calculator

-Federal income tax, FICA, OBBBA deductions, and optional state tax
+Federal tax, FICA, OBBBA deductions, and state tax

 Enter your total yearly salary